You Are Not Starting Over

 You sat through a 100-question, 210-minute exam under real conditions.
 You saw how the questions are phrased.
 You felt the time pressure.
 You know what the testing center looks like, sounds like, and feels like.
 First-time takers do not have any of that.
 You do.

 The pass rate data is a warning sign, not a verdict on you.
 Failing does not mean you cannot do this.
 It means your preparation had specific gaps that the exam found.
 This guide shows you how to find those gaps, close them, and prepare for your next attempt.
+If you missed by only a few points, use the failed Florida real estate exam by 1 point plan first.
+Worried about limits?
+See how many times you can take the Florida real estate exam: there is no fixed attempt cap while your eligibility clocks are still valid.
 Print the Retake Action Plan Checklist to track every step.

-Turn your score report into a targeted plan.
+Turn your result report into a targeted plan.

 Download Pass Florida